 Why take your class outdoors?

-One advantage of outdoor learning is that resource that is available to schools everywhere.
-While schools in rural and suburban settings may have larger school grounds, urban schools typically have some outdoor space available to them and have more learning opportunities in the neighborhood surrounding the school.
+One advantage of outdoor learning is that it is a resource available to schools everywhere.
+While schools in rural and suburban settings may have larger school grounds, urban schools typically have some outdoor space available and more learning opportunities in the neighborhood surrounding the school.
 Making outdoor learning easy and accessible to teachers and schools is an important goal of this book.